Amit-Ashok-Swain/Android-Kick-Off/01. Installation and Setup of Android Studio/03. Tour of the Android Studio/01. Tour-1/02. res/05. xml/data_extraction_rules-tour.md

-The code you provided is an XML resource file, typically named `data_extraction_rules.xml`.
-This file is used to define rules for data extraction in the context of Android app backups and data transfer between devices.
-Let's break down the code:
+# An XML resource file, typically named `data_extraction_rules.xml`.
+- This file is used to define rules for data extraction in the context of Android app backups and data transfer between devices.
+- Let's break down the code:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>